 Its human to think about doing these things when we feel that we, or those we love, are being threatened or attacked.
 A fierce, protective instinct takes hold.
 We may fear being seen as part of the problem if we fail to react quickly and decisively.
 We may even believe these types of retributive reactions are necessary to prevent further harm.
 However, there is little hard evidence to show these types of reactions are truly helpful in the long term.

 An example of this is the Dakota Access pipeline protests at Standing Rock in North Dakota.
 I have relatives that live in the neighboring towns, so I got to hear first hand accounts.
 Although the intention behind the protests were admirable (protecting sacred land and the water supply from “big oil”), there was much collateral damage to the environment and the livelihood of people who live there.
-At least one person died from drowning in the river, many were injured.
+At least one person died from drowning in the river and many were injured.
 Businesses lost money, including the Standing Rock Sioux’s casino which employed over 300 people and funded essential programs within the reservation’s eight districts, such as heating assistance, food distribution, fire and ambulance services, waste management, and education.
-Nearby farmers and ranchers lost equipment and livestock, and tons of human waste, debris and trash had to be removed at great public expense.
+Nearby farmers and ranchers lost equipment and livestock.
+Tons of human waste, debris and trash had to be removed at great public expense.
 Ironically, the waste from the protesters threatened to pollute the river if it wasn’t cleaned up before the thaw.
 The cost of policing the protest and cleaning up the site surpassed $30 million… and the pipeline began flowing in June.